"The world doesn't end 'cos the Doctor dances."The one where Everybody Lives!Written by Steven Moffat.

 - Famous Last Words: Lampshaded by the Doctor.
 "Go to your room!" would be very bad last words.

-- Getting Crap Past the Radar: All that talk about "dancing".
+- Getting Crap Past the Radar: Try bleeping out every use of "dance".

 Jack: You've been to the factories?